EsselKobby/TryKiboProjects/README.md

 # TryKiboProjects
-This is a repository of the TryKibo Project through the 5 weeks course
+This is a repository of the TryKibo Project through the 5 weeks course.